12 Travel Ideas – One Big Adventure For Each Month Of The Year

 July: See The Midnight Sun In Sweden

-You might be aware of the fact, that you can see the Northern Lights in winter in Sweden, but did you know you could also see the Midnight Sun?
+You might be aware of the fact, you can see the Northern Lights in winter in Sweden, but did you know you could also see the Midnight Sun?
 In summer, the sun doesn’t set at all and at midnight it’s still pretty high above the horizon.

 To see this amazing spectacle, you’ll need to travel further than the capital Stockholm.
 The Swedish railways are a great way to get to Luleå on a night train, for example.